 When soil and loading conditions are right, ground improvement can be a cheaper and faster alternative to deep foundations (pile).
 H.B.
 Fleming typically uses vibro stone columns (VSCs) or rigid inclusions/controlled modulus columns to increase the bearing capacity of in situ soils and limit settlement to acceptable levels.

 The basis for whether VSCs or rigid inclusions are an appropriate solution is governed by subgrade soil conditions and by specific loading conditions.
 Some soil profiles and loading conditions lend themselves to VSCs.
 In some cases, grouted VSCs are required.
 In particularly weak soils, rigid inclusions may be needed.

-As with other forms of ground improvement, VSC’s are not designed to eliminate settlement.
-Instead, they are designed to limit settlement to acceptable levels and to control differential settlement.
-One of the primary advantages of this type of ground improvement is the ability to provide a defined improved soil bearing capacity at working grade.
-This means that foundations can be constructed using the same approaches that would be used for conventional shallow foundations.
-A specific advantage of VSC’s over other types of ground improvement is that no spoils are generated.
-This is an important consideration at locations where contaminated soils may be present.
+One of the advantages of these types of ground improvement is their ability to provide a defined, improved soil-bearing capacity at working grade, so foundations can be constructed using the same methods as conventional shallow foundations.
+Another advantage of VSCs and rigid inclusions over other types of ground improvement is that no spoils are generated.
+This is an important consideration in situations where contaminated soils may be present.